sxcode runs entirely on your own machineDownload for Windows, macOS and Linux

 Memory that survives every restart.

 sxcode keeps a running digest of what every agent did.
-Transcripts and a memory graph persist to ~/.sxcode/memory — so context isn't lost when you close the app.
+Transcripts and a memory graph are saved to ~/.sxcode/memory on your machine, so context is never lost when you close the app.

 ~/.sxcode/memorypersisted